- Begin by carefully reading the Honors Research Grant criteria and instructions.

 - Upload your student essay/proposal *after* it has been reviewed and approved by your faculty sponsor.
 NOTE: Once your proposal is submitted, NO REVISIONS are allowed (by you or your faculty member).

-- Let your faculty sponsor know when you submit your proposal and to be on the lookout for an automatic notification email.
-Sometimes these notification emails may be directed to a spam folder, so it is a good idea to follow up with your sponsor to be sure he/she has received the confirmation email, which contains a link to the proposal system.
-Let your sponsor know that the email will be coming from “Honors FGS”(firstname.lastname@example.org), and will have the subject line “Fellowships and Grants System Faculty Sponsor Acceptance.”
+- Let your faculty sponsor know when you submit your proposal and to be on the lookout for an automatic notification email from CHC PATHS.
+Sometimes these notification emails may be directed to a spam folder, so it is a good idea to follow up with your sponsor to be sure they have received the confirmation email, which contains a link to the proposal system.

-- Ensure your faculty sponsor has uploaded a single document containing their letter of support and their curriculum vitae (CV).
+- Ensure your faculty sponsor has uploaded their letter of support and their curriculum vitae (CV).

 Specific dates vary by year, but are typically in April and October.
 Check with CHC staff for the current schedule.